UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_25.md

 mean of each column of the dataframe.

-Think of how many filtering and mean calculations would have to be done if we were to do this using our initial approach
+Think of how many filtering and mean calculations would have to be done if we were to do this using our initial approach.

 Of course, using groups is not limited to finding only the mean.
 We can do the same thing for other statistics too like `.min()` and `.max()`,